aksaayyy/ClipStream/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please make sure to update tests as appropriate.
+Please make sure to:
+- Update tests as appropriate
+- Add documentation for new features
+- Follow the existing code style
+- Update the CHANGELOG.md if applicable

 ## 📄 License